Shannon Des Roches Rosa

 ride that bus and are now adults.
 That’ll give you some idea about the

-size of the local special needs community.
+size of the local community of people with significant disabilities.
 I’m guessing it’s larger

 than you might have thought.